bookofproofs/bookofproofs.github.io/_sources/history/19th-century/rademacher.md

 **Hans Rademacher** was a German-born mathematician who worked in analytic number theory, mathematical genetics, the theory of functions of a real variable and quantum theory.

 ### Mathematical Profile (Excerpt):
-* In addition to Hans, his Lutheran parents had two other children, Martin and Erna.
 * Hans grew up with broad interests; he both enjoyed and had a talent for modern languages, was interested in both natural and mathematical sciences, but by the time he was eighteen his main interest was in philosophy.
 * Rademacher was awarded his doctorate in 1917.
 * Of the mathematical research undertaken by Rademacher during this period, he is remembered most for the system of orthogonal functions (now known as Rademacher functions) which he introduced in a paper which was published in 1922.